sophgo/tpu-mlir/docs/quick_start/source_en/00_disclaimer.rst

      - support convert caffe model
    * - v0.3.0
      - 2022.08.24
-     - Support TFlite.
+     - Support TFLite.
 Add the chapter on TFLite model conversion.
    * - v0.2.0
      - 2022.08.02
      - Add the chapter on test samples in running SDK.